8ta4/pun/DONTREADME.md

 Nope!
 Here's why:

-- Phonetic similarity is just one piece of what makes a pun work
+- Phonetic similarity is just one piece of what makes a pun work.

-- Creating a weighting between different factors would be arbitrary
+- Creating a weighting between different factors would be arbitrary.

 > Can `pun` generate ungrammatical puns?